brooksidestudios/avalara-tax-rates-api/README.md

 ## Results

 Results will vary depending on location, but you will always be returned with an array with two keys: `totalRate` and `rates`.
-Rates can contain up to three rates – for city, state, and county.
+The `rates` key will contain up to three rates – for city, state, and county.

 Example result: